wambua-iv/my-learning-notes/Enterprise Engineering/Dell/PowerStore.md

 ### Service Port Access
 For the **PowerStore Manager (UI)**, use https://128.221.1.250 or 251.
 UI access requires management services, which only run on the primary node on PowerStoreOS Version 1 and 2, and on the [non-primary Node] on PowerStoreOS version 3 and higher.
 If node A's IP does not work, try node B's IP address.
 The UI (PowerStore Manager) may not be accessible if management services or control path are not running or are experiencing issues.

+=>Licenses are permanent **no expiration**

+CLI Supported tasks include:
+	- Configuring and monitoring the system
+	- Managing users
+	- Provisioning storage
+	- Protecting data
+	- Controlling host access to storage

+### PowerStore T

+Management Network => can be on the native VLAN PowerStore node boots, it assigns itself an IP address 169.254.0.0/16 {Initial Discovery Network} runs over the native VLAN only = uses  dedicated management port File Mobility is a prerequisite for replication and import of File storage
+	- PowerStore T model must have been deployed in Unified mode
+	- Three IP addresses must be reserved for File Mobility

+File Import network is used with the File Mobility network to import File storage from remote systems

+Ports 0 and 1 on the PowerStore T model appliance node are  reserved for the Cluster network.

+Replication and Block Import is a shared network.
+The Block Import network is not used for any File functionality.
+Only the Replication portion of the network, with File Mobility, is used for replication of File storage

+[One out-of-band (OOB) management switch and two Top-of-Rack (ToR)] switches are required for PowerStore T to support iSCSI or NVMe/TCP host connectivity.